-mop sysid no mop sysid
+[no] mop sysid

-You can still run MOP, but not have the background sysid messages sent out.
-This lets you still use the MOP remote console, but does not generate messages used by the configurator.
+You can still run MOP without having the background sysid messages sent out.
+This lets you use the MOP remote console, but does not generate messages used by the configurator.

-Use the no mop sysid to disable the MOP from sending the sysid messages.
+Use the no mop sysid command to disable MOP from sending the sysid messages.